realA10001986/Time-Circuits-Display/README.md

 ## SD card

-The provided audio files are, after proper installation (see "[Audio file installation](#audio-file-installation)" section at the top of this document), part of the firmware and stored in the device's flash file system.
+The provided audio files are, after proper installation (see "[Audio file installation](#audio-file-installation)" section), part of the firmware and stored in the device's flash file system.
 These default sounds can, however, be substituted by files on a FAT32-formatted SD card, and will be played back from the SD card.
 No installation necessary.

 Your custom replacements need to be put in the root directoy of the card, be in mp3 format (128kbps recommended) and named as follows:
 - "enter.mp3".
 Played when a date was entered and ENTER was pressed